-This can easily turn into a power struggle if you feel this is a “battle” you have to “win.”
-It’s all too easy to react to your own anxiety and emotions about the situation rather than acting in a well-planned, effective way that will get you (and your child) where they want to be.
+This can easily turn into a power struggle if you feel this is a battle you have to win.
+It’s all too easy to react to your own anxiety and emotions about the situation rather than acting in a well-planned, effective way that will get you (and your child) where you want to be.

 I’ve seen and sympathized with frustrated parents who resort to physically putting their younger child (still in pajamas) into the car and driving them to school, then carrying them kicking and screaming into the building before being left with a staff member.
 Parents are at their wits’ end with this problem and I get it.

-These parents are trying to hold their kids accountable, but they’re setting up a dynamic of “I’ve got nothing to lose” in their child’s mind.
+These parents are trying to hold their kids accountable, which is commendable.
+But, they’re setting up a dynamic of “I’ve got nothing to lose” in their child’s mind.
 Their kid actually becomes motivated to refuse school even more because it’s one of the few things he can control.
 Instead, these parents need to get to the root of the problem and coach their child out of it.

 Why Kids Refuse to Go to School

 In my experience, most kids who refuse to go to school fall into one or more of these four categories:

 - Bullying: Kids who are being bullied or those who are having trouble getting along with peers, either for the short term or the long term.

 - Academics: Kids who are struggling academically and for whom school has become a very negative experience.

 - Behavior: Kids who have problems with authority and following the rules.

 - Anxiety: Kids who are experiencing some anxiety—separation anxiety, (usually in younger kids), or worry about tests, what’s happening at home, or whether or not they’ll be picked up that day, etc.